Rathkeale, the Rising Rural Town

 - The extension of the Great Southern Greenway adding a connection to the existing Dohyle Lough marina.

-- The reopening of Dohyle Lough marina.
+- The reuse of Dohyle Lough marina.

 - Streetscaping adding to the attractiveness of Main Street.